 Yeah, it’s hard to admit but I just found this to be true.
 Horrifying!
 I had to develop a Minimalist Work Flow to be free of the employee mindset.

-Had To Break The Employee Mindset to Get a Good Minimalist Workflow
+Break The Employee Mindset to Get a Good Minimalist Workflow

 I have had the minimalist mindset for a few, years now.
 Thinking I had the freedom mindset but I found out I was mistaken.